 Growing up, I enjoyed swimming and biking, nothing competitive, they were just my preferred outdoor activities.
 Even though I participated in track in high school, running was never my thing.
-Fast forward to 5 years ago.
-I had two active kids (8 and 10), a teaching career, an amazing husband, and a nice house.
+Fast forward to 2010, I had two active kids (8 and 10), a teaching career, an amazing husband, and a nice house.
 I was fluffy but did not think myself fat.
 On paper (well on Facebook), it looked like I “had it all.”
 I was going through the motions of being a teacher, taxi mom, wife, and friend.
 Something was missing, I just didn’t know what it was… yet.

 At age 10, my son was learning to love to run and wanted to participate in a 5k.
 I did not think that I should put my 10-year old into a 5k by himself, so we signed up together.
 Even though I was not in the greatest shape, I put the Couch to 5k app on my phone and started training.
 My first 5k was April 10, 2011, I don’t remember my time, but my son beat me by at least 6 minutes.
 It was slow, but I "could" run.
 That year I did a few more 5k’s “with” my son (he beat me every time.)
 I was slowly becoming a runner.
 I was also taking a spinning class that was taught by an instructor that had done a local tri.
 She knew that I was doing 5k’s and told me I should do triathlons.
 The seed was planted.

 My “why” has continued to grow each year I have competed in Triathlons.
 In 2012, my why was about finding balance between being a wife, mother, teacher, and self.
 In 2013, my why was about overcoming a motorcycle accident and getting back out there, no matter how hard it was.
-In 2014, I learned that I could inspire others like my daughter and my students began to join me.
+In 2014, I learned that I could inspire others when my daughter and my students began to join me.
 Inspiring others became a major part of my why as others in the sport continued to inspire me.
 In 2015, I tackled my first full ironman.
 My why was about finding the strength to push through injuries and life’s challenges to train and complete 140.6 miles.
 I borrowed that strength from my family and friends.
 I would have never completed that race without them.
 I learned so much about myself in those 15+ hours!
 My ultra-competitive, type "A" personality had to take a back seat while I learned to really enjoy the process of tackling the impossible.
 Every time I think about that race, I remember that SOMETIMES GOOD ENOUGH IS PRETTY AMAZING!
 Check out my IMLP race report at https://www.thisgirlsgotgoals.com/2015/07/ironman-lake-placid-race-report.html